 When selecting sunchoke tubers, look for firm and undamaged ones that are similar in size and free from blemishes.
 Avoid tubers that are soft or have sprouts, as these indicate spoilage.
 It is best to store sunchoke in a cool, dry place, such as a cellar or refrigerator, to maintain their freshness.
 They can be stored for up to two weeks when kept in optimal conditions.

-See also How long to cook a stuffed butterball turkey
+See also How to cook carne guisada

 Choosing the Best Sunchoke